Bios-Marcel/cordless/README.md

 #### Arch based Linux distributions

-If you are on an arch based distribution, you could use the AUR package:
+On Arch based distributions, you can use the AUR package to install cordless:

-Manually:
+##### Manually:

 ```shell
 $ git clone https://aur.archlinux.org/cordless-git.git